Field of bluebonnets at Bluebonnet Park in Ennis

 Mixed field of flowers in front of the Texas-themed building

 Another pretty open field can be found to your right, about a mile down the road.
-CAUTION: do not do what these revelers are doing – trespassing by climbing underneath the fence to get photos in the bluebonnets.
-There is a place farther down the trail where you can take photos in the flowers legally, as well as at Bluebonnet Park in Ennis.
+CAUTION: do not climb under or over fences to play in the bluebonnets, as these folks are doing.
+Folks take trespassing seriously in this part of the world.
+There is a place farther down the trail where you can take photos in the flowers legally.
+Or you can do so at Bluebonnet Park in Ennis.

 NOTE: the trail map indicates a photo op with real Texas longhorn cattle if you continue straight on Andrews, instead of turning right on Union Hill back towards Bristol.
-While a photo of a longhorn in a field of wildflowers is something I absolutely want to add to my collection, the cows weren’t out when we drove by.
+Unfortunately, the cows went into hiding before we made it.

-Our next set of stops were on Sugar Ridge Road while completing the second half of the loop back towards Ennis.
-The best flower displays, at least as of today, can be found a mile or two down this road after turning off of FM 660, in the vicinity of the Sugar Ridge Winery.
+Our next set of stops were on Sugar Ridge Road, on the second half of the loop.
+The best flower displays, at least as of today, occur a mile or two down this road after turning off of FM 660, in the vicinity of the Sugar Ridge Winery.

 Mix of bluebonnets and Indian paintbrush near the winery entrance